magbanum/magbanum.tech-backup/ckq9mzp3500la27s179qx47ud.md

     template_name = 'blog/home.html'
     ordering = ['-post_date']```

 The remaining steps are the same as in the function-based view.
-We can add navigation links just like we did with our ```newsview```.
+We can add navigation links just like we did with our ```HashnodeView```.
 You can see the code for template ```home.html```  [here](https://github.com/magbanum/oneforall-blog/blob/main/blog/templates/blog/home.html).

 Visit the One for all Blogging platform at https://oneforall-blog.herokuapp.com/ to see the working of our code.